 Pacific Oaks College is accredited by the Western Association of Schools and Colleges (WASC).

-The program requires three (3) units of fieldwork, including observation in various early childhood education settings; and six (6) units of supervised practicum experience.
+Three units of fieldwork, including observation in various early childhood education settings; and three units for a supervised practicum experience.

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.